-AG \P 19 describes two conditions that could raise security concerns and may be disqualifying in this case:
+AG ¶ 19 describes three conditions that could raise security concerns and may be disqualifying in this case:

-(a) inability or unwillingness to satisfy debts; and

-(c) a history of not meeting financial obligations.
+- (a) inability or unwillingness to satisfy debts; - (c) a history of not meeting financial obligations; and - (g) failure to file annual Federal, state, or local income tax returns as required

-Applicant has a history of financial indebtedness documented by the credit reports in evidence, which substantiate both of the allegations.
-He had been unable or unwilling to address his delinquencies.
-The evidence raises security concerns under both of these disqualifying conditions, thereby shifting the burden to Applicant to rebut, extenuate, or mitigate those concerns.
+Applicant has a history of financial indebtedness and a failure to file tax returns documented by the credit reports in evidence, which substantiate all of the allegations.
+He has been unable or unwilling to address his delinquencies.
+The evidence raises security concerns under all of these disqualifying conditions, thereby shifting the burden to Applicant to rebut, extenuate, or mitigate those concerns.

-The guideline includes five conditions in AG \P 20 that could mitigate security concerns arising from Applicant's financial difficulties:
+The guideline includes five conditions in AG ¶ 20 that could mitigate security concerns arising from Applicant's financial difficulties:

-(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

-(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances;
+- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances; - (c) the person has received or is receiving counseling for the problem and/or there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.

+Applicant's financial problems are ongoing.
+He has offered nothing to show that he has addressed his about \$115,000 of past-due debts, or that he has filed his state and Federal tax returns.
+Mitigation under AG ¶ 20(a) has not been established.

+Applicant provided no explanation for his financial delinquencies.
+Further, he failed to establish that he has acted reasonably or responsibly.
+He has not demonstrated that he addressed his debts in a timely manner.
+Mitigation under AG \P 20(b) has not been established.

-(c) the person has received or is receiving counseling for the problem and/or there are clear indications that the problem is being resolved or is under control;
+Applicant provided no evidence of financial counseling.
+Further, there are no clear indications that his financial problems are being resolved or are under control.
+Mitigation under AG \P 20(c) has not been established.

-(d) the individual initiated a good-faith effort to repay overdue creditors or otherwise resolve debts; and

-(e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.
+AG ¶ 20(e) requires Applicant to provide documented proof to substantiate the basis of the dispute or provide evidence of actions to resolve the issue.
+Applicant has not provided evidence of any formal dispute or a basis for one.
+Mitigation under AG ¶ 20(e) has not been established.

-Applicant's financial problems have been resolved.
-Mitigation under AG \P 20(b) has been established, as past delinquent student loans and a state tax lien were related to his 2008 separation and subsequent divorce.
-Applicant has since addressed the Government's concerns and has no outstanding indebtedness.